MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/parse-version-function.md

 ### Compare parsed versions strings

-This query determines which labs have equipment that requires updates.
+The following query identifies which labs have equipment needing updates by comparing their parsed version strings to the minimum version number "1.0.0.0".

 :::moniker range="azure-data-explorer"
 > [!div class="nextstepaction"]